genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 This command can have different behaviour depending on which database implementation is used.

 When using a NOSQL database like Foundation DB or Aerospike, auto-incremented values are assigned in blocks of 100 in order to improve performance.
-This command will retrieve the value of the counter stored on disk, which if the system is currently active, does not necessarily correspond to the value of the next record inserted which references the value.
+This command retrieves the value of the counter stored on disk.
+If the system is currently active, this value might not correspond to the value of the next record inserted that references the value.

 Similarly when using Oracle, auto-incremented values are cached in memory in configurable block sizes.
 This command only retrives the current value of the counter stored on disk.

 When using an SQL implementation, this command will return the last value assigned by the sequence, not the next to be assigned.

-For predictable results, this command is best used when the system is down for maintenance.
+To achieve predictable results, only use this command when the system is down for maintenance.
 :::

 ## SetSequence

 This enables you to set a sequence number for a table.
-ALternatively, you can perform a bulk change of sequence numbers for a whole csv file (for example, a file that you have exported using either `GetNextSequenceNumbers` or `GetSequenceCount`).
+This can either be a single sequence number or a bulk change from a csv file (for example, a file that you have exported using either `GetNextSequenceNumbers` or `GetSequenceCount`).

 `SetSequence` must only be run when the system processes have been stopped.
 After running `SetSequence` - like all processes that write to the table - you need to [restart the server](../../../operations/commands/server-commands/#startserver-script).